ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 #### Picosat Elixir

 In 2.0, Ash had a dependency on `picosat_elixir`.
 In 3.0, this is an optional dependency, to help folks handle certain compatibility issues.
-To upgrade, add `{:picosat_elixkr, "~> 0.2"}` to your `mix.exs`.
+To upgrade, add `{:picosat_elixir, "~> 0.2"}` to your `mix.exs`.

 ### Ash.Api is now Ash.Domain